jsonwebtoken/jsonwebtoken.github.io/views/md/introduction.md

 The payload is then **Base64Url** encoded to form the second part of the JSON Web Token.

+> Do note that for signed tokens this information, though protected against tampering, is readable by anyone.
+Do not put secret information in the payload or header elements of a JWT unless it is encrypted.

 ### Signature
 To create the signature part you have to take the encoded header, the encoded payload, a secret, the algorithm specified in the header, and sign that.